cobwebch/external_import/Documentation/Installation/Index.rst

 When running the preview mode from the backend module, some steps now provide a download button, to retrieve the data being handled in its current state.

+When setting a fixed value, the new :ref:`column configuration property <administration-columns-properties-value>` should be preferred over the historical :ref:`transformation property <administration-transformations-properties-value>`.

 .. _installation-upgrade-700: